Kirsti Blom

-Kirsti Blom (born 1 May 1953) is a Norwegian author, raised in Hov in Søndre Land.
+Kirsti Blom (born 1 May 1953) is a Norwegian author, raised in the village of Hov in Søndre Land Municipality.

 Career

 She made her debut at the age of 20 in 1973 with the novel Bilde av et menneske (Picture of a Man).
 Blom has since written several novels, collections of poems and short storiesm, and a number of children's books, including non-fiction books about animals and nature in the Polarserien (Polar Series).

 In 2007, Kirsti Blom and Kit M. Kovacs were nominated for the Brage Prize for the Polar Bear in the non-fiction class for children.
 In 2013, she was "longlisted" for the P2 listeners' novel prize for I saw everything.

 The novel Kitten from 2003 is the story of a young Norwegian who goes to the Belgian Congo in the year 1900, and undergoes a development from a fairly innocent youth to an oppressor and abuser.